mrismanaziz/Reforestation/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## Remember, the best angle to approach a problem from is the "try" angle.